Octopussy-Project/Octopussy_Documentation/FAQ.md

 You can use [Snare Agent for Windows](http://www.intersectalliance.com/projects/SnareWindows/) to send Windows logs to Octopussy.

 Take a look at [Configuring Devices / Windows Host with Snare Agent](https://github.com/sebthebert/Octopussy_Documentation/blob/master/02_Configuring_Devices.md#windows-host-with-snare-agent) section.

+### How can I limit the amount of logs stored by Octopussy ?

+You can limit the amount of logs stored by Octopussy in the **Device / Storages** page.

+Click on the 'Storages' icon of the Device you want to configure.

+Then choose the amount of logs you want for each Service of this Device.

 ### How can I login to Octopussy Web interface ?